istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 Automatic injection injects at pod creation time using an admission controller.

-Injection occurs by applying a template defined in the config map `istio-sidecar-injector`.
+Injection occurs by applying a template defined in the `istio-sidecar-injector` ConfigMap.

 ### Manual sidecar injection